John Grimes Walker: Early life and career

 Walker was appointed a midshipman on October 5, 1850, and graduated at the head of his class at the Naval Academy in 1856.
-He served in Falmouth and St. Lawrence in 1858 and 1859; in Susquehanna in 1860 and 1861; in Connecticut in 1861; and in Winona in 1861 and 1862.
+His training at sea was aboard Portsmouth in the Pacific Squadron.
+After graduation, he served in Falmouth and St. Lawrence in 1858 and 1859; in Susquehanna in 1860 and 1861; in Connecticut in 1861; and in Winona in 1861 and 1862.

 Civil War service

 Walker distinguished himself under David Dixon Porter during the Mississippi River campaigns while serving in Winona, Baron DeKalb (which he commanded), and Saco.
 He participated in the engagements with Forts Jackson and St. Philip, as well as the Chalmette batteries during the operations which resulted in the fall of New Orleans.

 He later took part in the Navy's operations against Vicksburg.
 During the winter of 1862 and 1863, Walker participated in the thrusts against Haines Bluff and Arkansas Post.
 He also took part in the Yazoo Pass Expedition, the attack on Fort Pemberton, and the capture of Yazoo City.

 At the siege of Vicksburg, Walker commanded the naval gun battery attached to the 15th Army Corps.
 His subsequent war service included operations which resulted in the capture of Fort Fisher, and he participated in the ensuing bombardments of Forts Anderson and Caswell on the Cape Fear River and in the capture of Wilmington, North Carolina.
+From 1864 to 1865, he commanded the steam gunboat Saco in the North Atlantic Blockading Squadron.

 Post-Civil War service

-Promoted to commander in 1866, Walker served as Assistant Superintendent of the Naval Academy from 1866 to 1869.
-After commanding Sabine in 1869 and 1870—during which time he took the ship to Europe on a midshipman training cruise—he served as secretary to the Lighthouse Board from 1873 to 1878.
+From 1865 to 1866, Walker commanded the steamer Shawmut in the Brazil Squadron.
+Promoted to commander in July 1866, he served as Assistant Superintendent of the Naval Academy from 1866 to 1869.
+After commanding Sabine in 1869 and 1870—during which time he took the ship to Europe on a midshipman training cruise—Walker served as secretary to the Lighthouse Board from 1873 to 1878.
+Promoted to captain in June 1877, he commanded the sidewheel steam frigate Powhatan on North Atlantic Station in 1881.